Bundles of metric structures as left ultrafunctors: Examples

-A semi-continuous bundle of C* algebra is a semi-continuous bundle of Banach spaces such that every fibre is a $\la{C}^*$ algebra, and such that the global multiplication and $*$ maps are continuous \cite{forger2013locally,Williams2007CrossedPO,Niels}.
+\begin{definition} A semi-continuous bundle of $\mathrm{C}^*$-algebra is a semi-continuous bundle of Banach spaces, such that every fibre is a $\mathrm{C}^{*}$-algebra, and such that the global multiplication and $*$ maps are continuous \cite{forger2013locally,Williams2007CrossedPO,Niels}. \end{definition}